Ramasubramanya/Honors_Project/README.md

 # Honors_Project
-Using this program u can convert barches of images to greyscale
+Using this program one can convert barches of images to greyscale